akimwong/1_OnPremise/Journey/001/02_TimeSeries/03_GoDaddyMicrobusinessDensity/Readme.md

 Metadata for the submission rows.
 This file will remain unchanged throughout the competition.

-    row_id - An ID code for the row. cfips - A unique identifier for each county using the Federal Information Processing System. first_day_of_month - The date of the first day of the month.
+    row_id - An ID code for the row. cfips - The CFIPS code.
+    first_day_of_month - The date of the first day of the month.

 ### census_starter.csv